JuanP-VT/To-Do-List/README.md

 To help me create a bundle from my modules I started to utilize WebPack.

+This app is a To Do List, basically you create projects to keep track of your activities, each activity can have details, importance, due date.
 ## Features:
 - Create & delete projects that store tasks
 - Create & delete task from projects
 - Cards display the importance of the task